-- Heritage hydro energy capability is defined in the Electricity Self-Sufficiency - 2 Regulation as the capability under average water conditions. - 3 As a result of self-sufficiency requirements set out above: - The Canadian Entitlement (CE), the Canadian portion of the additional electricity produced in the Columbia River in the western U.S. as a result of provisions in the Columbia River Treaty, is not included in the IRP LRBs, other than as a contingency or potential short-term bridging resource, because it is not generated "solely from electricity facilities within the Province".
-This is also consistent with the BCUC's Decision on Revelstoke Unit 5, where the BCUC agreed that "... the Canadian Entitlement is not a suitable source of dependable capacity in the long-term"13 - The historic 2,500 GWh/year of Heritage non-firm energy/market allowance becomes 4,100 GWh/year in F2017 and beyond - The 400 MW of market reliance is removed from the capacity LRBs after from electricity facilities within the Province".
+The Canadian Entitlement (CE), the Canadian portion of the additional 1 electricity produced in the Columbia River in the western U.S., as a result of 2 provisions in the Columbia River Treaty, is not included in the IRP LRBs, other 3 than as a contingency or potential short-term bridging resource, because it is 4 not generated "solely from electricity facilities within the Province".
+This is also 5 consistent with the BCUC's Decision on Revelstoke Unit 5, where the BCUC 6 agreed that "... the Canadian Entitlement is not a suitable source of dependable 7 capacity in the long-term".12 8

+The historic 2,500 GWh/year of Heritage non-firm energy/market allowance becomes 4,100 GWh/year in F2017 and beyond

+The 400 MW of market reliance is removed from the capacity LRBs after F2015, as the 400 MW relies on external markets and is not generated "solely from electricity facilities within the Province".
 Reliance on the market and CE for capacity is considered for IRP contingency planning purposes or as a potential short-term bridging resource.